 - Have a battery-operated radio and fresh batteries or hand-cranked radio available.

-- More practical information for power outage readiness is available at http://www.ready.gov/blackouts
+- Find out more practical information for power outage readiness.

 If you lose your power, you’ll want to be sure that the food in your refrigerator remains safe to eat for as long as possible.